 While more expensive than some residences, The Carlisle accepts long-term care insurance and V.A. benefits, but not Medicare.

-Vintage Golden Gate
+Cypress at Golden Gate

-Just south of Golden Gate Park in the Sunset District, Vintage Golden Gate residence offers senior living with ease.
+Just south of Golden Gate Park in the Sunset District, the Cypress at Golden Gate residence offers senior living with ease.
 In this less-busy area of San Francisco, independent seniors can enjoy coming and going, exploring the nearby park, socializing with other residents and participating in the many activities offered.
 The building is a historic landmark, formerly the Shriner's Hospital, and residents say while they are enjoying a high quality of life, they enjoy the attractive grounds and building.
 Residents can choose from a studio apartment to one- or two-bedroom living quarters and pet-friendly accommodations.